Skip to content

 ls -la ~/lab-project/secrets/

-• [Outcome: Debug “command not found”] You can explain what $PATH does and why ./script.sh works but script.sh does not.
+• [Outcome: Debug command lookup] You can explain what PATH does and why ./script.sh works differently from script.sh.

-• [Outcome: Manage permissions] deploy.sh has execute permission for the owner (-rwxr--r-- or similar).
+• [Outcome: Evaluate permissions] deploy.sh has execute permission for the owner and you can justify why chmod u+x was narrower than chmod 777.

 Terminal window